 Recently, I discovered tapioca flour (aka tapioca starch), and it has been a superstar when it comes to a workable dough that behaves comparably to a glutinous flour.
 I’ve made pie crusts with it before, and figured it would work well here too.
 Luckily, I was right!

 Let’s Make Some!

 To make these yummy tortillas, you’ll want to start with a generous amount of tapioca flour (you can also use cassava flour, which behaves the same), and add in either some room temperature butter, ghee or coconut oil.

 Mix the two together with your hands, and add in enough water to form a workable dough that is not sticky, but also not crumbly.
 Tapioca flour is very forgiving, so you can simply add a bit more flour or a bit more water if needed to achieve this consistency.

 Use a rolling pin to roll out the dough to approximately the size of a taco shell.
+You want them to be very thin without breaking.
 Remove the top layer of parchment paper slowly.
 Turn a medium non-stick pan to medium heat.